tjhunter/karps/doc/paper/scratch.md

 is not necessary (such as a place being overwritten later but never read in between), it removes such a write and all the dependent operations.

-As an interesting application, a number of seemingly incorrect programs now make sense, owing to the uniform treatment of all side effects as observations.
+As an interesting application, a number of seemingly illegal programs now make sense, owing to the uniform treatment of all side effects as observations.
 Consider the following trivial function that takes a dataset, writes it and then returns the count of observations: